ksilin/quarkusconfigrules/README.md

 Some enforce a value or one of many possible values, a value range or a regex match.
 Some enforce a reasonable cooperation of values.
 Some enforce that once a default value has been overridden, it is done on purpose, and with a reasonable alternative.
+And some others.
+Let's look into the options in more detail.

 ### Enforcing a value or value range